What's New at the World Deaf Information Resource Project?

 Changes in 2010

-May 28, 2010: In May, we updated country pages: Albania, Argentina, Belarus, Bosnia Herzegovina, Bulgaria, Croatia, Cyprus, DR Congo, Estonia, Ethiopia, Hungary, Latvia, Lithuania, Luxembourg, Malta, Moldova, Poland, Portugal, Romania, Russia, Slovak Republic, and Ukraine.
+May 28, 2010: In May, we updated pages for the following countries: Albania, Argentina, Belarus, Bosnia Herzegovina, Bulgaria, Croatia, Cyprus, DR Congo, Estonia, Ethiopia, Hungary, Latvia, Lithuania, Luxembourg, Malta, Moldova, Poland, Portugal, Romania, Russia, Slovak Republic, and Ukraine.
 Also, we have added internal page links to some of the country pages to improve user friendliness of our website.

 April 28, 2010: New Deaf schools, interpreters, and sports organizations where added to the Brazil page.
 The United Kingdom page was reorganized by countries and regions, and other new information was added.

-March 10, 2010: We added several new organizations in the Philippines page.
+March 10, 2010: We added several new organizations to the Philippines page.

 March 8, 2010: Kuala Lumpur Society for the Deaf was added to the Malaysia page.